AI Detection in Higher Education

 Citing Generative AI (APA and MLA styles covered).

-Ethics of Creative AI: Detailed exploration of the ethics of using GAI in many different settings and circumstances.
+Ethics of Creative AI: Detailed exploration of the ethics of using AI in many different settings and circumstances.

 Student Guide to Generative AI From Barnard College